 XIII – LEAGUES

-2. Competitive External Leagues are responsible for the administration of discipline over Club teams while playing under their authority.
+2. Competitive/Development External Leagues are responsible for the administration of discipline over Club teams while playing under their authority.
 Any and all disciplinary action taken by such leagues against Club members shall be reported to the Club.

 3. Teams that are issued disciplinary fines by external leagues are responsible to pay said fines through their team accounts.
 The Club is not responsible to pay for team disciplinary fines.